 The concept of Minimum Viable Product (MVP) is an important one in today’s business world.
 Understanding and implementing this process from the beginning could be the difference between being one of the lucky (smart) ones who succeed in the market with a product or service, or landing flat on your face with a metaphorical splat.

 Why, specifically, should you focus on creating an MVP?
 How about because it’s the best way to get your product to market faster while using less of the startup budget.
-Maybe even more importantly, it allows you to get user feedback quicker in order to make adjustments sooner rather than later.
+Maybe even more importantly, it allows you to acquire user feedback quicker in order to make adjustments sooner rather than later.

 Understanding the Minimum Viable Product